ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 in meeting with a person so able to expose my real character, in a part of the world where I had hoped to pass myself off with some degree of credit.
-Indeed, Mr. Darcy, it is very ungenerous in you to mention all that you knew to my disadvantage in Hertfordshire--and, give me leave to say, very impolitic too--for it is provoking me to retaliate, and such things may come out as will shock your relations to hear."
+Indeed, Mr. Darcy, it is very ungenerous in you to mention all that you knew to my disadvantage in Hertfordshire -- and, give me leave to say, very impolitic too -- for it is provoking me to retaliate, and such things may come out as will shock your relations to hear."

 "I am not afraid of you," said he, smilingly.